alkemyTech/OT8-1-Server/README.md

 - Code must be in English.
 - The controllers should finish with suffix "Controller".
 Example: UserController.
 - The services should finish with suffix "Service".
 Example: UserService.
-- The repositories should finish with suffix "Repository".
+- The repositories should finish with suffix "repo".
 Example: UserRepository.
 - The interfaces should start with prefix "I".
 Example: IUserRepository.
 - The implementations should finish with suffix "Impl".
 Example: UserServiceImpl.
 - The DTOs should finish with suffix "Dto".
 Example: UserDto, UserRequestDto.